Do you have questions about admission?

 Business Research Methods

-The purpose of this course is to provide students with the required research skills that will make them educated users of quantitative techniques needed in addressing a variety of problems in economic and business research.
+The purpose of this course is to provide students with the required research skills that will make them educated users of quantitative and qualitative techniques needed in addressing a variety of problems in economic and business research.
 The study of the material will allow the students to understand how methodological tools blend together in order to result in competent design and analysis of research projects.

 At the end of the course the students should be able to: